-DANCE 356-0 Theories of Dance and Expressive Arts
+DANCE 356-0 Theories of Dance and Expressive Arts Theranies Overview of dance, drama, and art theran

 Therapies Overview of dance, drama, and art therapies as currently practiced in treating disabled, mentally ill, or other special populations.
 Introduces diverse theoretical perspectives in the role and use of art forms as therapeutic modalities.
 Symbolic meaning, group dynamics, and the language of movement as it relates to personality, body image, and expression.